| || member for 4 years, 5 months, 12 days|

 |Bio and Links|

 I research online.
 I was a computer person (I make my living as an author of computer books), before I started genealogy research.
 I had seen Find a Grave, but was focused elsewhere and didn't pay attention.
 Recently (May 2010), I stopped and really looked at Find A Grave.
 When I realized what it was, I became a fan.
 I had been meaning to photo a family grave at the local cemetery, so I took some photo requests with me.
 I discovered I enjoyed being in the cemetery.
 It is lovely and peaceful.
 The headstones are interesting.
 And my body appreciates moving more, rather than sitting in front of the computer all day.
-So, I have created some pages from photos I have taken at the local cemetery and plan to take a more systematic approach in the future.
+So, I created pages from photos I took at the local cemetery, but moved away before could photo the entire cemetery.

 I enjoy several different aspects of this research.
 I enjoy the puzzle, of course.
 I enjoy sharing information.
 To me, an important part of the research is making it available to help others with their research.
 I also enjoy the community of genealogy, cousins, and Find A Grave.